 Not applicable.

-Insee voluntarily took part in the "top tier profiling" experiment in 2022.
-8 French groups were analyzed.
+Insee took part in the European profiling on the structure of the Top tier MNE groups (Grant) in 2024.
+10 French groups were analyzed.

 The EuroGroups register (EGR) is the statistical business register of Eurostat and the EU Member States and European Free Trade Association (EFTA) countries for multinational enterprise groups.
 The purpose of the EGR is to offer to statistical users a tool for coordinating frame population, to derive consistent statistical output with an improved quality in measuring global activities of European enterprises part of multinational enterprise groups.